 My role as the Director of Resources and Section 151 Officer is to ensure that the Authority's financial affairs are properly administered, and its financial position remains sustainable.
-This is essential, to ensure that the Authority can provide good quality services to all the residents of North Tyneside and to continue the development and regeneration of the Borough.
+This is essential, to ensure that the Authority can provide good quality, value for money services to all the residents of North Tyneside and to continue the development and regeneration of the Borough.

-2023/24 involved a continuation of the challenges we have seen in recent years, which have had a significant impact on North Tyneside, our residents and the whole country.
-As an Authority, we are continually have to find ways to deliver more with less and during the year we have again showed our ability to make difficult decisions to ensure our resources are prioritised effectively to meet the needs of our residents and businesses.
+2024/25 involved a continuation of the challenges we have seen in recent years, which have had a significant impact on North Tyneside, our residents and the whole country.
+As an Authority, we are continually having to find ways to deliver more with less and during the year we have continued to show our ability to make difficult decisions, to ensure our resources are prioritised effectively to meet the needs of our residents and businesses.

 The Authority has had to manage the continuing increased demand for services, especially in Adult's and Children's Social Care where the needs of our residents are also becoming increasingly complex.
-Taken together with the significant increase in inflation influencing general prices for goods, materials and energy purchased by the Authority, this has resulted in an overspend position of £7.229m.
+Taken together with the sustained inflationary pressures and the Authority's continued commitment to supporting our most vulnerable residents, to help with the ongoing cost-of-living crisis, has resulted in an overspend position of £4.162m.

-The financial monitoring position reported to Members during the financial year initially projected a higher overspend, but this improved over the year due to management actions and the planned use of grants and reserves.
+The financial monitoring position reported to Members during the year initially projected a higher overspend, but this improved over the year due to a range of direct management actions and the planned use of grants and reserves.